Last Updated on January 16, 2021 by Audrey Scott

 While this regional capital is not full of sights, it is a pleasant place to wind down after several days on the road.
 It also serves as a jumping-off point for the Wakhan or Shokh Dara Valleys.
 The Aga Khan, spiritual leader of the Ismaili sect of Shiite Islam and the Pamiri people and founder of numerous schools and universities, has put an emphasis on foreign languages and business skills.
 It shows.
 Khorog may have the highest concentration of English speakers in all of Central Asia.
 At least that’s how it sounded to us.

-People and Landscapes of the Pamir Highway
+Pamir Highway People and Landscapes

 The extremity of the landscape along the Pamir Highway comes at a price, however.
 After wearing all of our heavier clothes to stay warm, eating nothing but potatoes, bread and tea, and being without bathing water for five days, we were ready for some features of civilization.
 Our journey in the Pamirs fortunately knew an end.